 Just right-click on your inbox in Outlook and choose “New Folder” to create a specific folder for email messages.
 You can use these for organizing things like “Receipts” and “Customer Questions.”

-You can take two workflow approaches to organizing your inbox using folders:
+You can take two workflow approaches to organize your inbox using folders:

 Use Rules to Automate Inbox Organization